-- a.
 General Waste:

-- Organic waste (foods, fruits etc.); and

-- Inorganic (such as papers, cement bags, plastic and glass bottles & containers, polythene etc.); and
+- · Organic waste (foods, fruits etc.); and - Inorganic (such as papers, cement bags, plastic and glass bottles & containers, polythene etc.); and b.

-- b.
 Construction Waste:

-- Construction wastes are: construction materials such as sand, concretes, tiles, bricks, rods etc. waste.
+Construction wastes are: construction materials such as sand, concretes, tiles, bricks, rods etc. waste.

-Project Activity/ Mitigation Measures/ Management Guidelines Responsible When Impact Waste Organize disposal of all wastes generated during construction in the designated disposal sites approved by the Project authority.
+Project Mitigation Measures/ Management Guidelines Responsible When Activity/ Impact Waste Soil and water pollution from the Improper Organize disposal of all wastes generated during construction in the designated disposal sites approved by the Project authority.
 Minimize the production of waste materials by 3R (Reduce, Recycle and Reuse) approach.
 Segregate all wastes, wherever practical.
-Vehicles transporting solid waste shall be totally Before/During construction construction sites. confined within an enclosed vehicle or is fully covered with a tarp to prevent spilling waste along the route.
-Tarp must be undamaged (not torn or frayed) properly secured to the body of the vehicle or trailer with ropes, chains, straps, or cords so that no waste is exposed.
+Vehicles transporting solid waste shall be totally Before/During construction construction sites. confined within an enclosed vehicle or is fully covered with a tarp to prevent spilling waste along the route. • Tarp must be undamaged (not torn or frayed) properly secured to the body of the vehicle or trailer with ropes, chains, straps, or cords so that no waste is exposed.
 The edges of the tarps shall extend 12 inches over the permanent sides and back of the open top vehicle or trailer and must be secured to the permanent vehicle.
-All loads must have betrayed from the point of origin of the waste to the tipping area of the final of the waste to the tipping area of the final disposal/landfill.
+All loads must have betrayed from the point of origin of the waste to the tipping area of the final disposal/landfill.
 Train and instruct all personnel in waste management practices and procedures as a component of the environmental induction process.
 Provide refuse containers at each worksite.
 Request suppliers to minimize packaging where practicable.
 Place a high emphasis on good housekeeping practices.
 Maintain all construction sites clean, tidy and safe and provide and maintain appropriate facilities as temporary storage of all wastes before transporting to final disposal.